M&M

 The secretariat of the GST Council did not respond to Reuters queries.

-India's EV market is small, making up about 5% of total cars sold in April to July this year, but growth in the segment has been rapid: EV car sales in India rose 93% to 15,500 units during that period.
+India's EV market is small, making up about 5% of total cars sold in April to July this year.
+But growth in the segment has been rapid: EV car sales in India rose 93% to 15,500 units during that period.

 "The uptake of electric vehicles is increasing and while, the low rate of 5% is to incentivise faster adoption of electric vehicles, it is also important to signal that higher-priced EVs can be taxed at higher rates," said the document, detailing the tax panel's recommendations.